Òscar Colomina i Bosch (*1977)

-He later undertook doctoral research at the Royal Academy of Music under the supervision of its Senior Professor in Composition, Simon Bainbridge, and was awarded a PhD in Composition (2010).
+He later undertook doctoral research at the Royal Academy of Music under the supervision of its Senior Professor in Composition, Simon Bainbridge, and in 2010 was awarded a PhD in Composition.

 He graduated from the Conservatorio Superior Joaquín Rodrigo de Valencia with a BMus in Violin Performance, and studies of Harmony, Counterpoint and Fugue (2001).

 Òscar also attended the violin class at the Academia Duetto (Valencia, 1998-2001), studying with Vicente Huerta , professor at the Escuela de Música Reina Sofia, Madrid.

 In September 2006 Òscar was appointed General Music Teacher at the Yehudi Menuhin School , the world class specialist music school of international renown founded by Lord Menuhin, and of which the late Mtislav Rostropovich was its President, succeeded now by Daniel Baremboim.
 There he teaches harmony, aural, Music History and also conducts the school's Junior Orchestra.

 Since September 2013, he lectures at the Royal Academy of Music modules in orchestration for undergraduates and conducting for postgraduate composers and has been guest lecturer at the Royal Conservatoire of The Hague-School for Young Talent (Summer Festival 2013).

 Òscar was appointed in 2011 Principal Conductor and Artistic Director of the City of Salamanca Youth Orchestra (Spain).